THE DARK REPORT

-The Dark Report is delighted to offer a recently published FREE White Paper that describes an approach to automating the infectious disease serology laboratory.
+The Dark Report is pleased to offer a recently published FREE White Paper that describes an automated approach to serological laboratory testing.
 It is titled, “Achieving Automation in Serology: A New Frontier in Best Practices.”
 Published by The Dark Report and Dark Daily, it is available free to laboratory professionals as a PDF download.

 Along with other topics, this FREE White Paper specifically addresses: